stofte/tree-sitter-demo/readme.md

 ## Build

 - Initialize the git submodules (`git submodule init` and `git submodule update`)
-- Run `build.bat` in the Developer Command Prompt for VS 2022
+- Run `build.bat` in the Developer Command Prompt for VS 2022 (careful to use the 64bit version of `CL.EXE`)
 - Open `test-editor.sln` and press F5

 ## Notes